Build Instructions

 and are not required and even not intended for production use.
 Insert the kernel

-for the results.
+modules and check dmesg for the results.
 Unload the kernel modules afterwards.

 The test modules almost all are the user space test application the meson